Can Food Really Boost Your Mood

 And if you do manage to work out what foods to eat, you may find it a very restrictive diet.
 So, let me show you a brief overview of the best way to eat so that you can have much more energy.

 But, before I go there, let me share something with you.

 The Standard American Diet Is Sucking Away Your Energy!

 The high amount of sugar and carbs causes your energy to peak and crash after every meal.

-And even if you eat a low fat high fiber diet which is widely considered to be healthy, you will have the same problem, because of the high amount of carbs.
+And even if you eat a low-fat, high-fiber diet that is widely considered healthy, you will have the same problem because of the high amount of carbs.

 So now that we have let the elephant out of the room, what should you eat to keep high levels of energy that last, without the energy spikes and crashes?

-Well, like I said, it’s simple, but it may not be easy.
+Well, as I said, it’s simple, but it may not be easy.

-You need to stop eating so many carbs, because eating a ketogenic diet will give you an incredible amount of energy.
+It would help if you stopped eating so many carbs because eating a ketogenic diet will give you an incredible amount of energy.